ObengKojo23/world-billionaires-data-analysis/README.md

 ## **📊 3.
 Visualisation of Results**
 <a href=#cont>Back to Project Structure</a>

+This Results section presents a range of charts and graphs created to answer 17 key questions about global billionaires, such as wealth distribution, industry dominance, and regional patterns.
+By transforming complex data into visual insights, these visualizations provide a clear, intuitive understanding of trends and relationships within the billionaire dataset.

+NB: All python codes used in generating visuals and results can be accessed in the [jupyter notebook file](billionaires-data-analysis-2023.ipyn)

 ### 3.1 Who is the wealthiest person on the planet as at August 2023❓
 ![](./images/5.1.png)